Enniskerry: Film

+Enniskerry village square transformed into the fictional kingdom of Monrolasia during filming of Disenchanted (2022), summer 2021.

 In 1943, scenes for Laurence Olivier’s 1944 film Henry V (an adaptation of William Shakespeare's play of the same name) were shot at the Powerscourt Estate in Enniskerry.
 The location was selected during World War II for its unspoiled landscape and neutrality, making it suitable to depict the 15th-century Battle of Agincourt.
 Many scenes were filmed using the Powerscourt Waterfall as a backdrop.
 The production employed over 800 local extras, many of them members of Ireland’s Local Defence Force, and used more than 160 horses sourced from Irish farms.
 Taoiseach Éamon de Valera visited the set, observing the battle scenes and speaking with Olivier and the crew.
 Newspaper coverage at the time described widespread public interest in the filming, with regular reports in The Irish Times and other Irish publications.
 The project was also supported by the British Ministry of Information as part of a broader wartime cultural diplomacy effort aimed at improving Anglo–Irish relations.

-Johnny Nobody (released in 1961) was partly filmed in Enniskerry.
+Johnny Nobody (released in 1961) was partly filmed in Enniskerry outside St. Mary's Church.

-Scenes from a number of other films, including P.S I Love You (2007) Into the West (1992) and Leap Year (2010) were also shot locally.
+Leap Year (2010), starring Amy Adams as Anna, includes a scene filmed in Enniskerry village square, with Poppies café renamed “Emilia’s” for the production.
+P.S.
+I Love You (2007), which follows Hilary Swank’s character Holly, filmed nearby at a farm outside Enniskerry near Powerscourt Waterfall Road, and also at the Sally Gap in the Wicklow Mountains National Park.

 Most recently, Enniskerry gained international attention as the primary filming location for Disney’s Disenchanted (released 2022, the sequel to Enchanted).
 During summer 2021, the village was completely transformed into a fairytale “Disney village” set, with elaborate props and shopfront facades, drawing thousands of curious locals and visitors to the town.
 The production altered much of the village’s main square, installing artificial cobblestones, temporary building facades, and decorative elements.
 Local storefronts were given fictional names such as “The Village Cauldron” and “Beauty and the Book,” while the town’s clock tower was covered with greenery and floral garlands.
 Disney constructed a temporary large set resembling a Town Hall in the center of the square.
 The changes attracted significant public interest and increased foot traffic during the filming period.